 - Communities through local, state, or federal governmental offices or agencies, including courts, prosecutors, or other public service law offices.

-Completion of any clinic at the School of Law will satisfy the pro bono requirement, and completion of externships that meet these qualifications will satisfy the pro bono requirement.
+Completion of any clinic at the School of Law, except the Startup Law Clinic, will satisfy the pro bono requirement, and completion of externships that meet these qualifications will satisfy the pro bono requirement.

 - Students must download and complete the Pro Bono Requirements form.

 - Students must submit the completed form to the Clinical Office at email@example.com.

 - Prof. Hamilton, Director of Pro Bono, will approve and certify the placement and compliance.

 - The Clinical Office will forward the approved form to Student Services to record on student transcripts.

 Students may contact Prof. Hamilton at firstname.lastname@example.org with any questions.